KestrelInstitute/Specware/Provers/ProofChecker/README.txt

 problem in the near term.

 The file dependencies.pdf graphically depicts the dependencies among the Specware units in this directory.
+This file is generated from the file dependencies.ppt.